 - Promote your most profitable menu items and strategically place them within your menu.

-- Modify your menu frequently to take advantage of lower cost, in season produce.
+- Modify your menu frequently to take advantage of lower-, in-season produce.

-- Be sure you're getting the best deals possibly from your distributors.
-Compare vendors and purchase bulk when appropriate.
+- Be sure you're getting the best deals possible from your distributors to maintain your .
+Compare vendors and purchase bulk when appropriate to reduce .